epi-sam/vmTools/style_guide.md

 ## Functions

 - **Use verbs**: Functions should be named after the action they perform.
-Use verbs to name functions.
 - **Returns**: Functions return _once_ at the end of the function; avoid early returns if at all possible.